-[Article Seven] Books already on loan are subject to recall if they are assigned as course reserved materials by a professor or in any other special cases, and must be returned within 7 days of the recall notification.
+[Article Seven] Materials already on loan are subject to recall if they are assigned as course reserved materials by a professor or in any other special cases, and must be returned within 7 days of the recall notification.
 Late returns are subject to late fines and the loan period listed in Article Three will not be honored in such circumstances.

-[Article Eight] Faculty and staff who quit from NTU, and students who are graduating, transferring schools, deferring or those who have been expelled must return all borrowed books and pay fines if they exist before their official paperwork can be processed.
+[Article Eight] Faculty and staff who quit from NTU, and students who are graduating, transferring schools, deferring or those who have been expelled must return all borrowed materials and pay fines if they exist before their official paperwork can be processed.

 [Article Nine] Borrowers are held responsible for the replacement of any lost or damaged materials.
 The following rules apply: